buildbot/buildbot/master/docs/developer/plugins-publish.rst

 * `Python Packaging User Guide <https://packaging.python.org/en/latest/>`__
 * `The Hitchhiker’s Guide to Packaging <https://the-hitchhikers-guide-to-packaging.readthedocs.org/en/latest/>`__

-The former is more recent and, while it addresses everything that you need to know about Python packages, is still work in progress.
+The former is more recent and, while it addresses everything that you need to know about Python packages, it's still work in progress.
 The latter is a bit dated, though it was the most complete guide for quite some time available for Python developers looking to package their software.

 You may also want to check the `sample project <https://github.com/pypa/sampleproject>`_, which exemplifies the best Python packaging practices.